Telling our veterans' stories

 Sunday: 1 p.m. to 3 p.m.

 The Stratford Veterans Museum is dedicated to telling the stories of the town’s men and women who have served their country through the Armed Forces.
 Part of the way that story will be told is through a series of displays in the museum, including a “core” exhibit that takes visitors from the Revolutionary War through today’s conflicts.
 These exhibits will give the visitor a history of the era as well as items that are centric to Stratford.
-This tour will be available to visitors supporting audio and visual materials by downloading Otocast from your app store.
+This tour will be available to visitors supporting audio and visual materials by downloading the Otocast app (available in the Apple and Google Play app stores).

 Check Out Our Videos